Mixed integer linear optimization formulations for learning optimal binary classification trees: MILO Formulations

 \subsection{Cut-based formulations}

 In this section, we propose two cut-based formulations, both of which have connectivity constraints that are added on-the-fly.
-Further, their corresponding separation problems are solved in polynomial time; the $1,v$-path of any vertex $v \in V(G_h)$ is found in $\mathcal{O}(|V|)$~\citep{kaplan2011}.
+Further, their corresponding separation problems are solved in polynomial time; the $1,v$-path of any vertex $v \in V(G_h)$ is found in $\mathcal{O}(|V|)$~\citep{kaplan2011} as a tree itself is a directed acyclic graph.
 The motivation behind our cut based formulation is the $P_{1,v}$ of any vertex $v \in V$ is unique since $G_h$ is a tree.
 Thus any vertex $c \in V(P_{1,v})$ is a valid $1,v$-separator.
 Through our definition of variables $q$ and $s$ we can find $1,v$-separators for a terminal vertex of a datapoint $i \in I$ to find a feasible path through the tree.